metayeti/mINI/README.md

 key1=value1
 ```

-Example: generated INI with pretty-print:
+Example output for a generated INI file *with* pretty-print:
 ```INI
 [section1]
 key1 = value1